Skip to content

 One of my favourite podcasts is Maintainable by Robby Russell.
 I’ve just caught up with the episode with Professor John Ousterhout called “It’s Not You, It’s The Codebase”.

-• Reverse engineering – it’s hard, and you can’t really teach it
+• Reverse engineering – it’s hard, and you can’t really teach it (although I don’t actually agree with that point, you can teach it, it just takes time).

 • Always write documentation in addition to writing ‘good code’.
 Coming back 3-6 months later and you will have forgotten how it works no matter how good your code.

 • Definition of Done is nonsensical – there is no definition of done.
+However make sure that you can prove the quality of a piece of code.

-The learning for us is this – to make sure your code is maintainable:
+To make sure your code is maintainable:

 • Build in small increments